DimasGalangPrasetyo/Lab7Web/README.md

-# CodeIgniter 4 Application Starter
+# PRAKTIKUM CODEIGNITER 4

-## What is CodeIgniter?
+Praktikum ini berisi tutorial atau pengenalan framework codeigniter untuk mengembangkan atau membuat web dasar

+## Praktikum 1

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.
 More information can be found at the [official site](https://codeigniter.com).